YuliaShiyy/Java-Multi-User-Chat-System/README.md

 ### 1. Start the Server
 Run the `main` method in `server.frame.Frame.java`.
-You will see `服务端在9999端口监听...` (Server listening on port 9999...) in the console.
+You will see `Server listening on port 9999...`  in the console.

 ### 2. Run the Client (Multiple Instances)
 1. Run the `main` method in `client.view.View.java` to launch the first client.